 - Low production of sperm.
 Low production may cause a low sperm count or Oligospermia.

 - Obstruction in the male genital tract.
-Obstruction will cause either oligospermia or azoospermia - which is complete absence of sperm in the semen.
+Obstruction will prevent movement of sperms from the testes and along the genital tract and will cause either oligospermia or azoospermia - which is complete absence of sperm in the semen.

 The causes of oligospermia is still not clear although a large number of theories have been put forward:

-- Infections like mumps or other serious infections occurring after the age of 14 years can cause oligospermia.
-About 25 – 50% of all cases of adult mumps affect the testes.
+- Infections like Mumps or other serious infections: Infections occurring after the age of 14 years can cause oligospermia.
+About 25-50% of all cases of adult mumps affect the testes.

 - Varicocele: Varicocele is a condition where there is gross dilation of the veins surrounding the testes.
 This causes stagnation of blood which is believed to decrease sperm production by increasing the temperature in the testes or by releasing toxic material into the blood supply of the testes.